Larissa Muldoon: Individual

+Coaching career

 Muldoon obtained a Masters in Sports Management and Leadership from Cardiff Metropolitan University.
 She is a qualified teacher and coach.
-She worked as a Gaelic Games Development Officer for Dublin GAA in 2017 but, since late 2018, has worked fulltime as a Development Officer for Leinster Rugby, specialising in promoting the game for girls and women.
+She worked as a Gaelic Games Development Officer for Dublin GAA in 2017 and from 2018 worked fulltime as a Development Officer for Leinster Rugby, specialising in promoting the game for girls and women.
+She has worked as head coach of Ireland Under-18s, Railway Union, Trinity College Dublin and Dublin City University and was Backs Coach of the Ireland Under-20s.
+In 2023 she participated in the Gallagher High Performance Academy during which time she joined the Ireland women's coaching team under Scott Bemand at 2023 WXV in Dubai.

+She moved into full time coaching in 2023, becoming Connacht Rugby's representative in the IRFU Women's National Talent Squad pathway staff.
+In 2025 she served as Attack & Skills Coach for Ireland at the 2025 Women's Rugby World Cup.
+In 2026 she was appointed Connacht Women's Rugby Lead.